wp-plugins/wishpond-social-campaigns/readme.txt

 **MailChimp Integration**
 * Schedule an email for each campaign to a MailChimp list in your Wishpond admin
 * Auto-Export entrant emails directly to MailChimp

+**WP e-Commerce Integration**
+* If you use WP eCommerce, this integration will work well with it
+* A 'Promotions' menu will be added under 'Products' menu for WP e-Commerce

 Try Social Campaigns free for 30 days.